perithompson/blog/content/blog/creating-multiarch-containers.md

 }
 ```

-Even if you aren't familiar with a docker manifest, you can see that this is actually a manifest *list*, meaning that the docker image is actually a collection of seperate manifests, each built for a different architecture or in the case of windows different OS versions...
+Even if you aren't familiar with a docker manifest, you can may be able to tell that this is actually a manifest *list*, meaning that the docker image is actually a collection of seperate manifests, each built for a different architecture or in the case of windows different OS versions...

-Now, you may expect that this means in our build pipeline we have a collection of computers to make this single image but thankfully, with the magic of (qemu)[https://www.qemu.org/] and some docker trickery we actually do this on one machine, which I will go through now.
+Now, you may expect that this means in our build pipeline we have a collection of computers to make this single image, which I guess you could do... but thankfully, with the magic of (qemu)[https://www.qemu.org/] and some docker trickery using something called [buildx](https://docs.docker.com/buildx/working-with-buildx/) we can actually do this on one machine!

+## Enter buildx!

+Docker.com gives the following description of buildx "Docker Buildx is a CLI plugin that extends the docker command with the full support of the features provided by Moby BuildKit builder toolkit.
+It provides the same user experience as docker build with many new features like creating scoped builder instances and building against multiple nodes concurrently."

+In summary it's a suped up docker build command that lets us use a mutli arch image to build images that wouldn't usually be possible on our workstation or build server.

 First we need 2 Dockerfiles one for Windows and one for linux, a program that can be cross compiled (in my example I am going to use Sonobuoy, a simple testing utility from VMware Tanzu) and a workstation setup to use docker.
 The Windows dockerfile cannot run any actual windows commans so `RUN` is out of the question, but provided you have the components ready these can be injected using `ADD` or `COPY`.

-## Enter buildx!

-The build process for this image is actually done by a *(link here)!!* Makefile but as that can be a little overwhelming to consume straight, I will break this down into single steps that will help you understand and replicate this for you application.
+The build process for pause is actually done by a [Makefile](https://github.com/kubernetes/kubernetes/blob/master/build/pause/Makefile) but as that can be a little overwhelming to consume straight, I will break this down how this works using [sonobuoy](https://github.com/vmware-tanzu/sonobuoy) into single steps that will help you understand and replicate this for your applications.
 Let's start with setting up our qemu image-builder and cloning our sonobuoy repo.

 ``` bash
 # Enable experimental docker CLI